dthusian/k2se/space-age/rfc7p2i/rfc7p2i.md

 Gleba presents a completely new approach to Factorio logistics.
 Due to spoilage, the common practice of using backpressure to distribute items evenly will not work.
-This also means that vanilla many-to-many train systems cannot work effectively either.
+This also means that 1.1 many-to-many train systems cannot work effectively either.

 This document presents a new system for train logistics with spoilable items, intended for use with Yumako or Jellynut fruit.